 - The Importance, Benefits, and Value of Goal Setting

 A Look at CBT and Behavioral Coaching Techniques

-Given its excellent track record for helping patients with depression, anxiety, and other disorders, techniques from CBT are now being used in a non-therapeutic way to help individuals challenge debilitating beliefs, enhance motivation, self-worth, and problem-solving abilities.
+Given its excellent track record for helping patients with depression, anxiety, and other disorders, techniques from CBT are now being used for the general population to help individuals challenge debilitating beliefs and enhance motivation, self-worth, and problem-solving abilities.

-Both CBT and CBC are collaborative and goal-oriented in nature, but Cognitive Behavioral Coaching focuses only on the present as a way to change the future.
-In contrast, Cognitive Behavioral Therapy also delves into the past and explores pathology to understand the client’s presenting problems.
+Both CBT and CBC are collaborative and goal oriented, but Cognitive Behavioral Coaching focuses only on the present as a way to change the future.
+In contrast, Cognitive-Behavioral Therapy also delves into the past and explores pathology to understand the client’s presenting problems.

 With CBC, the coach and client work together to identify what is at the root of the client’s difficulty, what might be stopping them from reaching their full potential, and what action is needed to take charge of the situation.

 You can find more content pertaining to CBT in the following blog posts:

 - CBT’s Cognitive Restructuring (CR) for Tackling Cognitive Distortions